17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 Look at the wrought iron balconies on the buildings when you visit Old San Juan, Puerto Rico.

-If you’d like to try some of Puerto Rico’s food at the same time, here’s a highly-rated Old San Juan foodie walking tour.
+If you’d like to try some of Puerto Rico’s local food while exploring on foot with a guide, here’s a winning 3-hour small-group food tour.

 2) Stroll along Fortaleza Street